rblopes/fire-arrow/README.md

 ### Available hint presets

-Currently, a curated list of hint annotation presets come bundled with the
+Currently, the following list of hint annotation presets are bundled with the
 tracker:

 - **Copa do Brasil de OoTR**: with 3 barren locations, 5 paths to rewards, 9